k-nowicki/esp32_weather_logger/README.md

 Instructions on how to connect and flash esp32 can be found also on [espressif docs](https://docs.espressif.com/projects/esp-idf/en/v3.3.5/get-started-cmake/index.html#step-9-flash-to-a-device "espressiff docs").

 ## Project status: under development
- This project is still under development.
-Not all features mentioned above are implemented yet.

  What is implemented:
   - OLED Display displays current measurements, date, time and IP address